hackclub/jams/jams/singles/online-store/en-US.md

 ### Right Sidebar

-This section opens properties of the currently selected layer or tool.
-You can edit attributes such as font size, stroke, etc. and prototype!
+This section opens the properties of the currently selected layer or tool.
+You can edit attributes such as font size, stroke, etc., and prototype!

 ---